brainstormz/ProgrammingChallenges/OpenKattis/abandonedanimal/README.md

 <h3> requirement </h3>
 <p>
 - Is the graph a connected graph?
 If it is, is there a unique path or multiple path?
+- the item is available ith store does not necessary mean that she bought the item at that store
 </p>